espocrm/documentation/docs/administration/bpm.md

 It's also possible to define conditions with [formula](formula.md) expressions.
 Example: `status == 'New'`.

-Conditions in BPM tool are the same as in Workflow feature.
+Conditions in the BPM tool are the same as in the Workflow tool.
 See more details about [workflow's conditions](workflows.md#conditions).